Targeted Local Projections: Simulation Study

-\textbf{VARMA(1,1).} This DGP is closer to a correctly specified VAR.
-In such case, VAR exhibits minimal bias across all horizons, and its short confidence bands achieve nominal coverage with the lowest RMSE among all estimators.
-In this setting, TLP cannot improve much upon VAR.
-Nevertheless, TLP maintains nominal coverage, with both bias and length of the interval increasing relative to VAR.
-Crucially, TLP continues to deliver substantially shorter CIs than LP, without loss in coverage: the average CI length is approximately half of that of LP.

-\textbf{SLP.} SLP achieves nominal coverage at longer horizons but suffers from severe under-coverage at short horizons, particularly at $h = 0$, where coverage falls below 60\% for $T = 800$.
-This pattern is expected: smoothing requires neighboring estimates, which are unavailable at the initial horizon.
-Moreover, even where coverage is near nominal, the average length of the CI does not decrease meaningfully compared to standard LP, limiting the practical benefits of the approach.
+\textbf{SLP and BLP.} SLP achieves nominal coverage at longer horizons but suffers from severe undercoverage at short horizons.
+This pattern is expected, as smoothing requires neighboring estimates, which are unavailable at the initial horizon.
+Even when coverage is near nominal, the average length of the CI does not decrease meaningfully compared to standard LP.
+It also exhibits substantial bias at smaller horizons without meaningful reductions in variance relative to LP.
+BLP also suffers from substantial ``undercoverage'' at short horizons, with wide credible intervals, likely because it uses a sixth of the sample as a presample to initialize the prior distribution, reducing effective sample size.

-\textbf{BLP.} BLP suffers from substantial bias in both small and large samples.
-The CIs are wide, yet coverage remains severely below nominal, likely because BLP uses a sixth of the sample as a presample to initialize the prior distribution, reducing effective sample size.
-BLP exhibits the worst performance across both DGPs, with severe under-coverage at shorter horizons.
-We conjecture that this under-coverage also stems from unreliable posterior inference over the structural impact matrix $\Gamma$.
-In the VARMA(1,1) setting, BLP displays substantial bias exceeding that of other estimators, and its credible bands, despite being wider than those of TLP, still fail to achieve nominal coverage.

-\textbf{Summary.} Across both data generating processes, TLP demonstrates robust coverage.
-When the VAR is approximately correct, TLP maintains near-nominal coverage while behaving similarly to VAR.
-When misspecification is severe, TLP preserves the nominal coverage that purely VAR-based inference fails to deliver, while LP and SLP also achieve this, but with much larger CIs.